 You must select 15 units of electives, ordinarily five 3-unit courses, to satisfy your degree requirements.
-Select elective courses that are best aligned to your personal objectives.
-For example, if you aspire to create web applications and mobile apps, then courses such as CPSC 411, CPSC 349 and CPSC 449 are excellent choices.
+Select elective courses that are best aligned with your personal objectives.
+For example, if you aspire to create web applications and mobile apps, then courses such as CPSC 411, CPSC 411A, CPSC 431, CPSC 349 and CPSC 449 are excellent choices.
 Consult mentors and advisors in selecting the elective courses that match your goals.